seshathri044/spring-security-demo/README.md

 - Stateless session management (useful for APIs)
 A simple UserService to encode and save users

-## ⚠️ Note:
-This is not a production-ready application.
-It’s just for practicing Spring Security concepts, so it may contain errors or incomplete features.
 ## Tech Stack 🛠
 - Java 17+ (or your installed version)
 - Spring Boot (Security, Web, Data JPA)